JoseEspinosaTello/Election_Analysis/README.md

 	- Diana DeGette: 73.8% (272,892)
 	- Raymon Anthony Doane: 3.1% (11,606)
 - The winner of the election was:
-	-Diana DeGette, who received 73.8% of the vote and 272,892 number of votes.
+	- Diana DeGette, who received 73.8% of the vote and 272,892 number of votes.

 ![total_results](https://github.com/JoseEspinosaTello/Election_Analysis/blob/main/Resources/total_results.png?raw=true)